Wat Preah Yesu

 Wat Preah Yesu (វត្តព្រះយេស៊ូ, Vôtt Preăh Yésu [ʋɔət preah jeːsuː]) is a children's orphanage, school and church located outside the town of Siem Reap in Siem Reap Province, Cambodia.
-As of 2007 it cares for around 134 children.
+As of 2007, it cares for approximately 134 children.
 Many of the children have been orphaned by HIV/AIDS, and some of them suffer from the disease themselves.
 The orphanage is run by members of the Seventh-day Adventist Church.

 The title is derived from the Khmer language where wat means temple, preah means sacred and Yesu means Jesus.
 The overall meaning of the school is "Jesus pagoda".

 The school is known as the "Cambodia Adventist School – Kantrok" which is located on the same property.
 Accommodation is also given to a small number of boarding students who have a home elsewhere.

 Structure

-The children are grouped into "families" of up to 16 children together with a married couple who serve as "house parents".
-As of January 2007 there are four duplex houses, with a total of eight planned for the future, which will allow for the accommodation of 250 children.
+The children are grouped into "families" of up to 16 children together with a married couple who serve as "house parents."
+As of January 2007, there were four duplex houses.
+A total of eight duplex houses were planned, which would allow for the accommodation of 250 children.

 The staff at Wat Preah Yesu are considered volunteers, and include teachers, house parents and general staff.
 The leaders Tim and Wendy Maddocks are Australian citizens.